edgexfoundry-holding/device-bluetooth-c/README.md

 data in a final readable format, such as an Integer or a Float.
 However, some of these characteristics don't.
-In order to convert the data into a readable format that can be used within EdgeX, conversion options are available where each one registered in `conversion.c' and implemented is for a specific device resource.
+In order to convert the data into a readable format that can be used within EdgeX, conversion options are available where each one implemented and registered in `conversion.c` is for a specific device resource.

 The current conversion functions implemented for this Device Service are